beyarkay/masters-thesis/src/05_results.md

 ## In-depth model comparisons

+This section will explore each of the model types in depth, but will not make comparisons between different model types.
+Characteristics specific to each model type are discussed, relating to $F_1$ score, precision, recall, inference times, and training times.
+Where appropriate, confusion matrices of different models are also visualised to aid with the analysis of those models.

+FFNNs will be discussed in section \ref{in-depth-ffnn}, HMMs in
+\ref{in-depth-hmm}, CuSUMs in \ref{in-depth-cusum}, HFFNNs in
+\ref{in-depth-hffnn}, and SVMs in \ref{in-depth-svm}.

 - What effect do hyperparameters have on f1/precision/recall?
 - Are there clusters of hyperparameters that perform similarly?
 - Where does the model perform poorly?
 Can conclusions be drawn from this?